Microsoft Copilot Agents, What They Are, What They Aren’t, and Why Everyone’s Confused (Now Even More So)

 First, not all agents are the same!

-There are now three types of agent experiences in Microsoft’s AI ecosystem.
+There are now several types of agent experiences in Microsoft’s AI ecosystem.
 Only one of them behaves like the kind of assistant most people imagine when they hear the word.

 Let’s start with the most capable one.